Not all traders make money trading; this is due to common trading mistakes you can easily avoid.

 Tips to Make Money Trading

-• Minimize risk and be opportunistic while, at the same time, have a substantial safety net
+- - Minimize risk and be opportunistic while, at the same time, have a substantial safety net by selling OTM options

-• You will not win every trade, but it's important to stack the odds in your favor
+- - You will not win every trade, but it's important to stack the odds in your favor - when a trade is challenged, it's best to be loss seeking and aggressively close out the trade for a small loss

-• I do not like selling strangles, instead I recommend opening one leg at a time because, inherently, if it's a good time to sell a put, then it's a bad time to sell a call
+- - I do not like selling strangles (unless I'm trading a 0 or 1DTE strategy), instead I recommend opening one leg at a time because, inherently, if it's a good time to sell a put, then it's a bad time to sell a call

-• Sign up for Trade Alerts – Receive real-time trade alerts so that you maximize your profits and minimize your mistakes; we have a Trial Offer of $19 for 7 days.
+- - Sign up for Trade Alerts – Receive real-time trade alerts so that you maximize your profits and minimize your mistakes; we have a 14 day Trial Offer.

 Which Securities Should You Invest in?